 According to the report, Singapore respondents intend to cut traditional infrastructure adoption by around 60 percent from 42 percent to 17 percent over the next 12-24 months alone.
 While in parallel hybrid cloud adoption is expected to substantially rise from 18 percent to 46 percent over the same period, a huge 150 percent jump.

 This puts Singapore as the leading nation when it comes to hybrid cloud adoption, as if the above indications do eventuate then it will be outpacing its global and regional peers in hybrid cloud use by 5 percent and 7 percent respectively.

-Singapore has certainly seen no shortage of action in data centre circles of late, as international companies are effectively queuing up to establish modern data centres and capitalise on the nation’s superior connectivity.
+Singapore has certainly seen no shortage of action in data center circles of late, as international companies are effectively queuing up to establish modern data centers and capitalise on the nation's superior connectivity.

 “Singapore remains Asean's digital gateway and a key pillar within the wider Asia Pacific data landscape, pushing boundaries to achieve its vision of a Smart Nation,” says Nutanix ASEAN managing director PK Lim.

 “What we are seeing in this report is a realisation among enterprises that joining the data dots via a hybrid cloud infrastructure will become critical if we are to maintain and maximise our strategic advantage.

 Echoing Lim's view is the top IT trends that are currently impacting the country.
 Hybrid cloud aside (94 percent), respondents ranked IoT (87 percent) and AI - machine learning (82 percent) highly in having positive influences on business today – all technologies that generate significant amounts of data and require immediate and local processing of the data.